 Wellbutrin may also be used for purposes not listed in this medication guide.

-Wellbutrin online, You should not take Wellbutrin if you have seizures, an eating disorder, or if you have suddenly stopped using alcohol, seizure medications, or sedatives.
+Wellbutrin XL, You should not take Wellbutrin if you have seizures, an eating disorder, or if you have suddenly stopped using alcohol, seizure medications, or sedatives.
 If you take Wellbutrin for depression, do not also take Zyban to quit smoking.

-Do not use Wellbutrin if you have used an MAO inhibitor in the past 14 days.
+Wellbutrin XL do not use Wellbutrin if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Wellbutrin may cause seizures, especially in people with certain medical conditions or when using certain drugs.
 Tell your doctor about all of your medical conditions and the drugs you use.